adilce009/highD-dataset_trackNneighbors/README.md

 # highD-dataset_trackNneighbors
-outputs the features of the vehicles along with the featuures of neighboring vehicles track by track.
+outputs the features of the ego vehicle along with the featuures of neighboring vehicles track by track.
 This is suitable for vehicle trajectory prediction task